-Measuring the success of your podcast is a multifaceted task.
-There are three ways you can measure your audience.
+Measuring the success of your podcast is a multifaceted task using statistics and analytics.
+There are three ways you can measure your audience:

 - Web traffic – A must for any website

 - Media downloads – Your viewing or listening audience

 We recommend using WebTraffic and Media Download Statistics to measure your podcast and website.

 Measuring web traffic is a great way to determine how users interact with the written content you post on your website.
 Web statistics can be measured using the tools listed:

 - Google Analytics

 - AWStats (provided by your website hosting service)